CAC/PAC JF-17 Thunder: Background

 The JF-17 was designed and developed primarily to meet the PAF requirement for an affordable, unsanctionable, fourth-generation, lightweight, multi-role combat aircraft as a replacement for its large fleet of Nanchang A-5C bombers, Chengdu F-7P/PG interceptors, and Dassault Mirage III/5 fighters, with a cost of US$500 million, divided equally between Pakistan and China.
 The aircraft was also intended to have export potential as a cost-effective and competitive alternative to more expensive Western fighters.
-The development of this aircraft was headed by Yang Wei, who is considered China's "ace designer", who also designed the Chengdu J-20.
+The development of this aircraft was headed by Yang Wei, considered to be China's "ace designer", who also designed the Chengdu J-20.

 By 1989, because of economic sanctions by the US, Pakistan had abandoned Project Sabre II, a design study involving US aircraft manufacturer Grumman and China, and had decided to redesign and upgrade the Chengdu F-7.
-In the same year, China and Grumman started a new design study to develop the Super 7, another redesigned Chengdu F-7.
+In 1988, China and Grumman carried out a nine-month preliminary design study of the Super 7, an upgrade of the Chengdu F-7.
 Grumman left the project when sanctions were placed on China following the political fallout from the 1989 Tiananmen Square protests.
 After Grumman left the Chengdu Super 7 project, the Fighter China project was launched in 1991.
 In 1995, Pakistan and China signed a memorandum of understanding (MoU) for joint design and development of a new fighter, and over the next few years worked out the project details.
 In June 1995, Mikoyan had joined the project to provide "design support", this also involved the secondment of several engineers by CAC.